Yunbo-max/LLM-TabLogic/README.md

 ## Output

 The tool generates the following outputs in `results/{dataset_name}/`:
-1. **FilteredOutput.csv**: Dataset after applying LLM-conditional Compressiion
+1. **FilteredOutput.csv**: Dataset after applying LLM-conditional compression
-2. **Restored.csv**: Decompress the logic relationship back from the compressed dataset
+2. **Restored.csv**: Dataset with logical relationships restored from the compressed version

 ## Citation